The background of BAM

 Many of our members are referrals from Police ‘Bikesafe’ initiatives.
 If you are still not sure if advanced riding is for you please go to www.bikesafe.co.uk try it out and we’ll see you afterwards.

-NB The pass rate achieved by BAM associates taking the advanced test in 2016 was 83% with 21 passes and 4 firsts
+NB The pass rate achieved by BAM associates taking the advanced test in 2017 was 100% with 19 passes including 3 firsts